 A beginner to intermediate level qualification exploring grapes for those working in the industry or enthusiasts.

 For individuals seeking a core understanding of grapes, this qualification explores the major varieties and important regions in which they are grown.
-You’ll learn about beverage styles produced as well as key classifications and labeling terminology.
+You’ll learn about beverage styles produced as well as key classifications and labelling terminology.
 Upon successful completion, you will receive a WSET certificate and lapel pin and will be able to use the associated WSET certified logo.

 How to taste and describe grapes using the WSET Level 2 Systematic Approach to Tasting ®(SAT)